 Progression to AIDS

-The signs and symptoms of some of these infections may include:
+The symptoms of some of these infections may include:

-- Persistent white spots or unusual lesions on your tongue or in your mouth
+- Constant white spots or lesions on the tongue or in the mouth.

 When to see a doctor